- What to see

 Diagonal Mar (Districts)

-Diagonal Mar is, so far, the newest section of Barcelona, and to some extent is still in the process of formation and consolidation.
-It is the most eastern part of Barcelona's coastline is was where they held the Forum of Cultures in 2004.
-What was once an industrial area has been transformed into an area of residential complexes, upscale hotels, office buildings, conference centers, designer parks, a huge shopping centre, and the newest urban beach.
+Diagonal Mar is, so far, the newest area of Barcelona, and to some extent is still in the process of formation and consolidation.
+It's the most eastern part of Barcelona's coastline and is where they held the Forum of Cultures in 2004.
+What was once an industrial area has been transformed into an area of residential complexes, upscale hotels, office buildings, conference centres, designer parks, a huge shopping centre and the newest urban beach.

 Why Stay Here?

-It's a neighbourhood that's right beside its very own beach and is well-connected via public transport with the city centre.
-People are attracted by its wide streets, Llevant beach (relatively calm compared to the beaches of the city centre), and Diagonal Mar Park.
+It's a neighbourhood that's right by its very own beach and is well-connected via public transport with the city centre.
+People are attracted by its wide streets, its proximity to the sea and the attractions of Parc Diagonal Mar.

 The Fórum Building is a triangular structure that remains in the area after being built for an international symposium.
 In 2011, it was used as the headquarters for the Barcelona Museum of Natural Sciences.
 Today it hosts a number of exhibitions all year around as well as some of the most famous music festivals in the world, like Primavera Sound.

-Another point of interest is Plaça Fotovoltaica, a huge structure with solar panels, which now forms part of the city skyline
+Another point of interest is Plaça Fotovoltaica, a huge structure with solar panels, which now forms part of the city skyline.
+In addition, there's the Banys del Forum: a pool of salt water enabled for the bath during summer.

 And let's not forget El Parc Diagonal Mar, where a majority of visitors will head to.
 It is a work of art that combines nature with architecture and is a great place to sunbathe, read a book, or let your children play.